To Serve. To Lead. To Teach.

 At Touro University California, our values guide all we do.

-Touro University California provides graduate and professional educational excellence in the fields of Health Sciences, Public Health, and Education.
-The TUC learning experience is student-centered, enriched by focused research and scholarship, and prepares professionals for rewarding lives in service to others both locally and around the globe.
+Touro University California (TUC) provides graduate and professional educational excellence in the fields of Health Sciences, Public Health, and Education.
+Through strategic community partnerships and collaborations, TUC expands community access to healthcare and education.
+The TUC learning experience is student-ready, enriched by focused research and scholarship, and prepares graduates for rewarding lives in service to others locally and around the globe.

-Touro was built on Jewish values—namely, a commitment to social justice, intellectual pursuit and service to humanity.
+Touro University California (TUC) prides itself on its Judaic foundation and a commitment to social justice, intellectual pursuit, and service to humanity.
+As such, TUC is dedicated to:

 108,000 Alumni Strong